Clinics and Field Placements

-In the Veterans Assistance Clinic, students assist veterans with benefits claims, discharge upgrades, and other matters related to veteran status.
+In the Veterans and Servicemembers Legal Clinic, students assist veterans with benefits claims, discharge upgrades, and other matters related to veteran status.

 Criminal Law Field Placements

 While participating in the Criminal Law Field Placements, students intern at the actual offices of the State Attorney or the Public Defender while also participating in simulation and lecture-based classes.

 The State Attorney Field Placement provides students an opportunity to work as a prosecutor under the direct supervision of a licensed Assistant State Attorney.

 The Public Defender Field Placement provides students an opportunity to represent indigent persons accused of crimes under the direct supervision of a licensed Public Defender.

 The Conservation Clinic offers both law and graduate students the opportunity to work on cutting-edge environmental and land use law and policy issues.